Dylan Valley

 Dylan Valley is a South African filmmaker, born and raised in Cape Town.
 He has directed work with SABC, Al Jazeera, and independently.
 He teaches in the television studies department at Wits University.

-Early years and Education
+Early years and education

-Valley grew up in Kuilsrivier and then the predominantly white town of Durbanville where he faced being the only coloured child in the neighbourhood.
-From this experience, he was pushed into the hip-hop music that constructed his identity.
-The Hip-Hop music genre led valley to incorporate this style within his another passion that is documentary filmmaking.
-And now, we can see his work which is a mix of music, art, performance, that tell stories about real people.
+Valley grew up in Kuilsrivier and later in Durbanville, where he was the only Coloured child in the neighbourhood.
+He has cited these experiences as influential in shaping his interest in hip-hop, which became a key element of his creative work.
+He later incorporated aspects of hip-hop culture into his work in documentary filmmaking, which combines music, visual art, and performance to depict real-life subjects.